Yusuf Adil Shah: Career

+Death

-His death occurred shortly after the loss of Goa to the Portuguese governor Afonso de Albuquerque.
+He was killed in the Battle of Koilkonda against Vijayanagara on 5 December 1510, shortly after the loss of Goa to the Portuguese governor Afonso de Albuquerque a few days prior.
 He was succeeded by his son Ismail Adil Shah, who being a minor, was aided in his rule by a certain Kamal Khan.

 Yusuf left behind a strong if small state, one which persisted through two relatively chaotic centuries in a region rife with political ferment.
 The Bijapur sultanate he founded was a formidable force for close to two centuries until it succumbed to Maratha power and finally resolved by Aurangzeb in 1686 in an ineffective bid to check Maratha power.

 Family

-Yusuf Adil Shah married Poonji (Punji), the sister of a Maratha lord Mukundrao Kadamba, later renamed Bubuji Khanum.
+Yusuf Adil Shah married Poonji (Punji), the sister of a Maratha lord Mukundrao Kadam, later renamed Bubuji Khanum.
 By this marriage he had a son and three daughters: